evgenyneu/Auk/README.md

 # Great auk, a paged image scroll view for iOS / Swift

+This is an iOS library that shows remote and local images in a scroll view with paging indicator.

 <img src='https://raw.githubusercontent.com/evgenyneu/GreatAuk/master/Graphics/Drawings/Great_auk_with_juvenile.jpg' width='400'>

 *The great auk was a flightless bird that became extinct in the mid-19th century.*